-Recognised for many years as of one of the foremost barristers in his area, Alisdair practises in serious crime.
+Recognised for many years as of one of the foremost barristers in his area, Alisdair practises in serious crime and professional discipline.
 He is well-known as specialist defence counsel in homicide, fraud, and difficult, complex sexual offences.
 He has acted in many very high profile cases, including the successful defence of Coronation Street actor Michael Le Vell.
 He is a former Times Lawyer of the Week and also practises in professional disciplinary tribunals, inquests, and licensing.

 He has a successful appellate practice in both the Court of Appeal, where he is asked to take over cases in which he was not previously instructed, and in the form of judicial review.